Turbofan: High-bypass turbofan

-The first (experimental) high-bypass turbofan engine was the AVCO-Lycoming PLF1A-2, a T55 turboshaft-derived engine that was first run in February 1962.
+The first (experimental) high-bypass turbofan engine was the AVCO-Lycoming PLF1A-2, a Honeywell T55 turboshaft-derived engine that was first run in February 1962.
 The PLF1A-2 had a 40 in geared fan stage, produced a static thrust of 4,320 lb, and had a bypass ratio of 6:1.
 The General Electric TF39 became the first production model, designed to power the Lockheed C-5 Galaxy military transport aircraft.
 The civil General Electric CF6 engine used a derived design.
 Other high-bypass turbofans are the Pratt & Whitney JT9D, the three-shaft Rolls-Royce RB211 and the CFM International CFM56; also the smaller TF34.
-More recent large high-bypass turbofans include the Pratt & Whitney PW4000, the three-shaft Rolls-Royce Trent, the General Electric GE90/GEnx and the GP7000, produced jointly by GE and P&W.
+More recent large high-bypass turbofans include the Pratt & Whitney PW4000, the three-shaft Rolls-Royce Trent, the General Electric GE90/GEnx and the GP7000, produced jointly by GE and P&W. The Pratt & Whitney JT9D engine was the first high bypass ratio jet engine to power a wide-body airliner.

 The lower the specific thrust of a turbofan, the lower the mean jet outlet velocity, which in turn translates into a high thrust lapse rate (i.e. decreasing thrust with increasing flight speed).
 See technical discussion below, item 2.
 Consequently, an engine sized to propel an aircraft at high subsonic flight speed (e.g., Mach 0.83) generates a relatively high thrust at low flight speed, thus enhancing runway performance.
 Low specific thrust engines tend to have a high bypass ratio, but this is also a function of the temperature of the turbine system.

 The turbofans on twin-engined transport aircraft produce enough take-off thrust to continue a take-off on one engine if the other engine shuts down after a critical point in the take-off run.
 From that point on the aircraft has less than half the thrust compared to two operating engines because the non-functioning engine is a source of drag.
 Modern twin engined airliners normally climb very steeply immediately after take-off.
 If one engine shuts down, the climb-out is much shallower, but sufficient to clear obstacles in the flightpath.

-The Soviet Union's engine technology was less advanced than the West's, and its first wide-body aircraft, the Ilyushin Il-86, was powered by low-bypass engines.
+Engine technology was less advanced in the Soviet Union than in the West, and its first wide-body aircraft, the Ilyushin Il-86, was powered by low-bypass engines.
 The Yakovlev Yak-42, a medium-range, rear-engined aircraft seating up to 120 passengers, introduced in 1980, was the first Soviet aircraft to use high-bypass engines.